Last Updated: June 12, 2026

 1. Child’s Pose

-Child’s Pose is a calm resting position that stretches the lower back and hips.
+Child’s Pose is a calm resting position that gives the lower back and hips.

 How to Perform It